twoslashes/twoslash/docs/guide/migrate.md

 console.log(result.staticQuickInfos) // the old interface
 ```

-You can also compose it your own by only converting the return value:
+You can also compose it yourself by only converting the return value:

 ```ts twoslash
 import { convertLegacyReturn, twoslasher } from 'twoslash'